Principal Investigator and Group Leader

 Bjarne Ahlström Minnesfonds pris 2020 for research in Clinical Neurology

-International Journals: mBio; PLOS Pathogens; The International Journal of Medical Microbiology; Microbiology (Microbiology Society); Microbial Pathogenesis; Pathogens and Disease (FEMS); Virulence; Frontiers in Cellular and Infection Microbiology; Microorganisms MDPI; Biomedicines MDPI; Pathogens MDPI; Antibiotics MDPI; Infectious Disease Reports MDPI; Biomedicines MDPI; Journal of Innate Immunity; Current Research in Microbial Sciences; Infection and Drug Resistance; Frontiers in Bioengineering and Biotechnology; Cell Systems; Journal of Neuroinflammation; Brain Research; Cellular and Molecular Neurobiology; PLOS ONE.
+International Journals: mBio; Journal of Bacteriology; PLOS Pathogens; The International Journal of Medical Microbiology; Microbiology (Microbiology Society); Microbial Pathogenesis; Pathogens and Disease (FEMS); Virulence; Frontiers in Cellular and Infection Microbiology; Frontiers in Immunology; Microorganisms MDPI; Biomedicines MDPI; Pathogens MDPI; Antibiotics MDPI; Infectious Disease Reports MDPI; Biomedicines MDPI; Journal of Innate Immunity; Current Research in Microbial Sciences; Infection and Drug Resistance; Frontiers in Bioengineering and Biotechnology; Cell Systems; Journal of Neuroinflammation; Brain Research; Cellular and Molecular Neurobiology; Experimental and Molecular Pathology; PLOS One.

 Grant applications: UK Medical Research Council (MRC); CIISA grant call (Centre for Interdisciplinary Research in Animal Health, Faculty of Veterinary Medicine, University of Lisbon, Portugal).